-It must be correctly positioned in the vagina to be effective.
-Once inserted, it should stay in place and not move around.
+A person must correctly position it in the vagina to be effective.
+Once they have inserted it, the ring should stay in place and not move around.

-The device is normally worn for 3 weeks, and then it is removed to allow menstruation.
+An individual typically wears the device for 3 weeks, and they then remove it to allow menstruation.
 A regular menstrual period will typically start within 2 or 3 days after removal.
-After 7 days, a new ring can be inserted.
+After 7 days, the person can insert a new ring.

-Normally, if a woman inserts a ring within the first 5 days after her period starts, she is immediately protected.
-If menstruation lasts more than 5 days, the ring can still be inserted at this time.
+Typically, if an individual inserts a ring within the first 5 days after their period starts, they have immediate protection.
+If menstruation lasts more than 5 days, they can still insert their ring at this time.

-If a woman inserts the ring after 5 days, she will need to wait another 7 days to be protected.
-In this case, a condom or spermicide should be used until protection begins.
+If a person inserts the ring after 5 days, they will need to wait another 7 days to acquire protection from pregnancy.
+In this case, they can use a condom or spermicide until protection begins.

-It is best to speak to a doctor about the timing.
+It is best to speak with a doctor about these timings.

-A cervical cap, diaphragm, or sponge should not be used, as this can affect the placement of the ring.
-It is safe to use a condom with a Nuvaring.
-A condom is recommended to prevent HIV and other sexually transmitted diseases.
+Additionally, individuals should not use a cervical cap, diaphragm, or sponge, as this can affect the placement of the ring.
+It is safe to use a condom with a Nuvaring, and health experts recommend using condoms to prevent HIV and other STIs.

-When a woman stops using the device, she can become pregnant at once, although it normally takes 1 to 2 months for the menstrual cycle to return to how it was before.
+When a person stops using the device, they can become pregnant at once.
+However, it typically takes 1 to 2 months for the menstrual cycle to return to its typical processes.

 Inserting a NuvaRing

-- Hold the ring between your thumb and index finger.
+- Hold the ring between the thumb and index finger.

 - Press the sides of the ring together.